Holographic Aspects of Dynamical Mean-Field Theory: Scaling dimensions in a holographic network

 So far we have discussed the recursive RG transformation on the lattice.
-In order to discuss the relation between Eq. (\ref{eq_lambdascaling}) and Eq. (\ref{eq_D_asympto}) in the context of holography, we need to clarify the geometry underlying the Bethe lattice network.
+In order to discuss the relation between Eq. (\ref{eq_lambdascaling}) and Eq. (\ref{eq_D_asympto}) in the context of holography, we need to clarify the geometry inherent in the Bethe lattice network.

 As discussed for the Bethe lattice Ising model~\cite{Oku2023}, we can set up a disk-like coordinate, where the radial coordinate with a generation index $n$ is defined as

 with

 Here, $r_n$ measures the distance toward the interior from the outer edge boundary of the unit disk ($r_n \to 0$ for $n, N\to\infty$).
 Note that the circles in the base plane of the cylinder in Fig.~\ref{tag_fig1} are illustrated by Eq. (\ref{eq_radiusR}).
 On the other hand, the distance between the two nodes on the outer edge boundary along the circumference direction is defined as